ankitects/anki-manual/src/deck-options.md

    - A: Display Order - New/review priority: Mix with reviews
    - B: Display Order - New/review priority: Show after reviews

-If you choose to study Deck A:
+If you choose to study Deck 1:
 - Learning steps for all new cards will be 20m 2h
 - All new cards will be mixed with reviews.

-If you choose to study Deck B:
+If you choose to study Deck 2 or Deck 3:
 - Learning steps for all new cards will be 20m 2h
 - All new cards will be shown after reviews.